datanav/docs/configuration.rst

    * - ``rule``
      - String
-     - The id of the key in the RDF registry containting the prefix rules to to use for the transformation.
+     - The id of the key in the :ref:`RDF registry <rdf_registry>` containing the prefix rules to to use for the transformation.
        See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
      -
      - Yes*